 But the LulzBot Mini 2 outdoes its predecessor by giving you a larger print area to work with and a new, more flexible printhead capable of handling even more materials.
 Our testing revealed that the Mini 2 churns out prints faster than the original with quality remaining high on the finished product.

-You may have to hunt down the LulzBot Mini 2, but it remains available at 3D printer retailer Dynamism for $1,495.
+You may have to hunt down the LulzBot Mini 2 and finding it for a price around its original $1,500 cost may be a challenge, as the printer is in short supply.
+It remains available at 3D printer retailer Dynamism for $1,495.
 That's a better price than we've seen at other retailers, suggesting supplies for this older printer may be running low.

 Read or full LulzBot Mini 2 review.

 It may take some effort to track down, but the da Vinci Nano from XYZprinting remains a top choice for novices and teachers who don't want to spend big bucks getting started in 3D printing.
 The da Vinci Nano is an especially good bargain if you can find it for $200 or so — some retailers offer it for less if you're willing to search for a deal.

 The printer is relatively compact, about the size of a bread maker, but it has a generous-for-its size build area of 4.7 inches on all sides.
 There's a door to close off the print area and block out some of the noise from printing, but be aware that opening the door doesn't stop the printing process.

 The da Vinci Nano is no speed demon — other best 3D printers produce objects in much less time — but the prints it produced in our testing were of very good quality.
 The software that accompanies this 3D printer is also easy to use, another reason why we recommend the da Vinci Nano for classroom settings.
 A wireless version — the da Vinci Nano w — is available at the XYZprinting site for $249.